quasilyte/goism/README.md

 ### Description

-`Go.el` is Emacs package that makes it possible to use [Go](https://golang.org/) programming language instead of Emacs Lisp inside Emacs.
+`goism` is Emacs package that makes it possible to use [Go](https://golang.org/) programming language instead of Emacs Lisp inside Emacs.